-Complaints or grievances filed in connection with assigned grades represent a special case within the grievance procedure.
+Complaints or Grievances filed in connection with assigned grades represent a special case within the Grievance procedure.
 Grading reflects careful and deliberate assessment of a student's performance by the instructing professional(s).
-As such decisions are necessarily judgmental, the substance of those decisions may not be delegated to the grievance process.
-Nevertheless, the college recognizes that in rare cases the process of grading may be subject to error or injustice.

-Except as otherwise provided by separate appeals procedures for clinical programs as approved by the president of the college, a student who alleges an error or injustice in the grading process may file a grievance under the student grievance procedure.
-A grade appeal grievance shall proceed no further than level two, step two.
-For purposes of a grade appeal, the senior academic officer of the college, or his/her designee, shall serve as the student grievance officer or his/her designee throughout the grade appeal process.
+As such decisions are necessarily judgmental the substance of those decisions may not be delegated to the Grievance process.
+Nevertheless, the College recognizes that in rare cases the process of grading may be subject to error or injustice.
+Except as otherwise provided by a separate appeal procedure for a clinical program as approved by the President of the College, a student who alleges an error or injustice in the grading process may file a Grievance under the Student Grievance Procedure.
+A grade appeal Grievance shall proceed no further than Level Two, Step Two.
+For purposes of a grade appeal, the Senior Academic Officer of the College, or his/her designee, shall serve as the Student Grievance Officer throughout the grade appeal process.

-If the faculty member who assigned the challenged grade is no longer employed by the college or is not available within the timelines specified (see "Time" definition), the student may initiate his/her level one complaint with the chief administrator of the appropriate instructional division (who shall be identified by the senior academic officer).
+If the faculty member who assigned the challenged grade is no longer employed by the College or is not available within the timelines specified (see "Time" definition), the student may initiate his/her Level One complaint with the chief administrator of the appropriate instructional division (who shall be identified by the Senior Academic Officer).

-If at any level substantial evidence of error is produced, the grading process may be remanded to the instructor of record for reassessment.
-If the instructor of record is no longer available, the chief administrator of the appropriate instructional division or his/her designee shall instead reassess the grading process.
+If at any level substantial evidence of error or injustice is produced, the grading process may be remanded to the instructor of record for reassessment.
+If after reassessment, the dispute remains unresolved, the matter shall be referred to the Senior Academic Officer, or his/her designee, for final review.
+If the instructor of record is no longer available, the Senior Academic Officer or his/her designee shall instead reassess the grading process.